JalenYes/Kaggle-Competition-Quora-Insincere-Questions-Classification/README.md

 .. -*- mode: rst -*-

-# My Solution for Quora Insincere Questions Classification
+# My Solution for Quora Insincere Questions Classification-Detect toxic content to improve online conversations

 This project is an ongoing kaggle competition.
 I'm still working on higher LB score.